chrthomsen/pygrametl/docs/examples/testing.rst

 :class:`.Table` instances are immutable once created.
 Typically, the postcondition is, however, similar to the precondition except for a few added or updated rows.
-In DTT it simple to create a new :class:`.Table` instance from an existing one by using the `+` operator.
+In DTT it is simple to create a new :class:`.Table` instance from an existing one by using the `+` operator.

 .. code-block:: python